Some1Uknow/escrow_protocol/README.md

 ### Overview

-The smart contract facilitates trustless transactions between clients and freelancers by holding funds in escrow until work is completed and approved.
+The program facilitates trustless transactions between clients and freelancers by holding funds in escrow until work is completed and approved.
 The system includes dispute resolution mechanisms and timeout protections for both parties.

 ### Program Information